Sections in this article

 The Seven-and-a-Half Year Cycle Explained

-Saturn is the slowest-moving of the classical planets recognized in Vedic astrology, spending approximately two and a half years in each zodiac sign.
-Because Sade Sati spans three signs — the sign immediately before the natal Moon sign, the natal Moon sign itself, and the sign immediately after — the total duration accumulates to roughly seven and a half years.
+Saturn is the slowest-moving planet in classical Vedic astrology.
+It spends approximately two and a half years in each zodiac sign.
+Sade Sati spans three signs: the sign just before your natal Moon sign, your Moon sign itself, and the sign just after.
+Three signs at two and a half years each gives you the famous seven and a half years.

 The Three Phases

-Astrologers commonly divide Sade Sati into three distinct phases, each approximately two and a half years long:
+Astrologers divide Sade Sati into three phases, each roughly two and a half years long:

 | Phase | Saturn's Position | General Theme |